Daybreak:Volume 1 Chapter 3

 On the first night of Kaede's new life, she silently cried herself to sleep... yet even that merciful unconsciousness lasted only three hours.

 By the time the first rays of light cracked through the curtains, she was tired of lying about.
-Taking care not to wake Pascal up, she pulled on her windbreaker jacket and grabbed her archery bag.
-Quietly slipping out of the room, she made her way towards the roof for a breather.
+Taking care not to wake Pascal up, she pulled on the jacket from last night and grabbed the longbow on his wall.
+There was a quiver in the corner which she took as well.
+Then, after she quietly slipped out of the room, she made her way towards the rooftop.

-Königsfeld Academy's 'dormitory' turned out to be more of an opulently furnished keep.
+The Academy's 'dormitory' turned out to be more of an opulently furnished keep.
 Intricate rugs of rich wool lined the stone hallways, while bright crystal chandeliers lit every intersection.
 Gold-framed portraits and ornate medieval weapons decorated the spiraling tower staircase.
-Even the heating and insulation of its stone construction proved superior to Earth equivalents, as Kaede opened the thick wooden door to the roof and was promptly chilled to the bone by the cold air of an early winter morning.
+Even the heating and insulation of its stone construction proved superior to Earth equivalents, as Kaede opened the thick wooden door to the roof and was promptly chilled to the bone by the cold air of a late autumn morning.

 Yet even that discomfort was momentarily forgotten as Kaede took her first sight of the new world.

-The red sun was still pulling itself onto the eastern sky, but it seemed tiny compared to the giant moon... no, more like an indigo planet floating just beyond the horizon.
-The cotton clouds, even bathed by the orange light of daybreak, betrayed a tinge of blue.
+The red sun was still pulling itself onto the eastern sky, but it looked small compared to the gigantic moon.
+No, the indigo 'moon' that floated beyond the horizon and took up a third of the sky was more likely a gas giant.
+A third celestial body, a tiny, silver orb, could barely be seen on the giant's periphery.
+Meanwhile the cotton clouds, even bathed by the orange light of daybreak, betrayed a tinge of blue.

 It really is a whole different world.